Modern spy satellites in an age of space wars | DW | 25.08.2020

 It could take days, weeks, sometimes even months before people on the ground would get to see the pictures, says Pat Norris, a former NASA engineer who worked on the Apollo 11 mission to the moon, and author of Spies in the Sky.

-The early satellites tended to die after three or four weeks.
-They were limited by the amount of film they could carry.
-And soon enough, they got dragged back down by the friction of Earth's atmosphere, "but they had used up their film, so it didn't matter," says Norris.
+Those early spy satellites tended to die after three or four weeks.
+And they were limited by the amount of film they could carry.
+Soon enough, they got dragged back down by the friction of Earth's atmosphere, "but they had used up their film, so it didn't matter," says Norris.

 It did mean, however, that the Americans and Soviets launched new spy satellites every two weeks.
 Now, satellites last for years, decades even.

-But there are still constraints.
-By the late 1970s and early 80s, spy satellites had moved into digital photography, but the satellites are often limited by their digital storage and their opportunities for "downlinking" images.
+By the late 1970s and early 80s, spy satellites had moved into digital photography.
+But the satellites were often still limited, or constrained, by the number of images they could store, and the number or frequency of opportunities that had for "downlinking" images back to Earth.

 "The images are pretty big," says Norris.
 "They're about a gigabyte per 'scene,' and they take them 24 hours a day, so it does fill up.
 The Americans have got relay satellites in space, so they can get the imagery down as soon as it's taken.
 To a lesser extent, Russia and China are constrained...
 So are the Europeans and Israelis, because without suitable relay satellites, they have to download the imagery as they come over a 'friendly' station."